mkdocstrings/griffe/docs/guide/users/extending.md

 - [`on_node`][griffe.Extension.on_node]: The "on node" events are triggered when the agent (visitor or inspector) starts handling a node in the tree (AST or object tree).
 - [`on_instance`][griffe.Extension.on_instance]: The "on instance" events are triggered when the agent just created an instance of [Module][griffe.Module], [Class][griffe.Class], [Function][griffe.Function], or [Attribute][griffe.Attribute], and added it as a member of its parent.
 The "on instance" event is **not** triggered when an [Alias][griffe.Alias] is created.
 - [`on_members`][griffe.Extension.on_members]: The "on members" events are triggered when the agent just finished handling all the members of an object.
-Functions and attributes do not have members, so there are no "on members" event for these two kinds.
+Functions and attributes do not have members, so there are no "on members" events for these two kinds.

 There are also specific **analysis events** for each object kind: